 I created this printable months ago, but was unsure how to use it in a post.
 I think it’s a powerful statement if you really think about it.
 Sometimes it’s easier to give into the overwhelming feelings of sadness, anxiety, stress or, maybe, even loneliness.

-I had graduated from Central Bible College with a BA in Communications and after my internship, I headed back to New Jersey.
+After graduating from Central Bible College with a BA in Communications and doing my internship, I headed back to New Jersey.
 I worked at a start up internet company for awhile, then did some other odds and ends jobs during this period of transition.
 Nothing seemed to be that perfect fit.
-When I was presented with an opportunity to take a summer camp position as an Assistant Director I thought, “YES!”
+I was presented an opportunity to work as an Assistant Director at a summer camp.
+I thought, “YES!”
 This position was a pivotal part of finding a piece of me.

 A call came.
 Actually a few calls came and interviews were held ;however, this was a life changing call.

 Taking the position meant it was time for a road trip with just my Dad and I. A looooong road trip!
-Housing had not been figured out, so I decided to stay with a family in the church.
+Since housing had not been figured out, I decided to stay with a family in the church.
 I rented out the basement and kept most of my stuff in storage.
 Ideal situation?
-Nope, but when I look back, I think there might have been a reason why a home was never bought or a lease was never signed.
+Nope.
+But when I look back, I think there might have been a reason why a home was never bought or a lease was never signed.

 Every single thing about that experience seemed wrong.
 Feeling unaccepted by the church!
-Being let go with severance AND threats!?!
-I still can’t say that I understand what happened and why.
-I was devastated by the turn of events, but believed in my heart of hearts that the Lord had ordained each and every step.
-I was too stubborn to quit.
+I was let go (with severance) AND threats!?!
+To say that I understand what happened and why is impossible.
+It was devastating.
+Yet I believed that the Lord had ordained each and every step.
+And yet I was too stubborn to quit.
 Quitting is not in my blood and that job may have very well killed me if I had stayed.

-Now, I could’ve left that experience and let it scar me for life.
+I could’ve left that experience and let it scar me for life.
 Trust me, I still battle with forgiveness as I happen to cross paths with congregational members or people who were in the church at the time.
 I believe every single thing happens for a reason.
 Maybe I needed to experience loneliness to speak into the lives of those battling with loneliness, or maybe I had to learn that when life hands you a bowl of lemons – make lemonade and embrace happiness.
 Either way, I would never wish this experience on a single soul.

 But let me tell you — I wasn’t about to let my past predict my future.
 I moved on to bigger and better things.
 Although I don’t work full time anymore, my career peeked when I found a comfortable place in upper management as a Director of Admissions in higher education.
-I had to come to place in my life where I had to let go and let God be God.
+I had come to a place in my life where I had to let go and let God be God.
 He knew exactly what my future had in store and thankfully, I courageously pressed on and embraced happiness.

 I am blessed beyond measure.
 I am happier than I’ve ever been.
 During some of my darkest hours, I chose happiness — and I hope that this will inspire you to do the same.
 Maybe you are going through a difficult time in your journey and you feel alone.
 First and foremost, you’re NOT!
 We are all fighting a different battle, but I hope that you can find the courage to choose happiness and press on.
 I’m going to say a prayer for you today.
 Whoever you are, whatever your circumstance — I pray a perfect peace that passes all understanding will embrace you.
-You are loved, my friend!
+You are loved!